hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 $ terraform import google_container_cluster.mycluster us-east1-a/my-cluster
 ```

 ~> **Note:** This resource has several fields that control Terraform-specific behavior and aren't present in the API.
 If they are set in config and you import a cluster, Terraform may need to perform an update immediately after import.
-Some of these updates are no-ops, and some may modify your cluster.
+Most of these updates should be no-ops but some may modify your cluster if the imported state differs.

-For example:
+For example, the following fields will show diffs if set in config:

-- `min_master_version` will not be set on import and will show a no-op diff if set in config.
+- `min_master_version`
-- `remove_default_node_pool`: If the default node pool does not exist at import, this value will be set to true in state, but it will not be set otherwise.
-Thus, you may see a no-op diff if set to false in config, or a diff if set to true in config when the default node pool still exists.
+- `remove_default_node_pool`